 We have 48 group rooms in the lower floor.
 In the library, we have 46 group rooms and 9 AV rooms.
 The group rooms can take 4-6 persons.

 Contrary to stricter learning institutions, as a student at BI you should never be afraid of asking questions.
 The professors have an open door policy, so if you have any course-related questions, track them down and pick their brain.

 Food and Drinks

 We offer a wide range of options for food and drinks.
 The campus has a student cafeteria, kiosks and coffee shops.
 The goal is to provide a variety of food made up of fresh commodities.

 50 / 50Female/Male Percentage

-BI Norwegian Business School also has campuses in Trondheim, Bergen and Stavanger.
-Unfortunately, these campuses only offer courses in Norwegian.
+BI Norwegian Business School also has campuses in Bergen, Stavanger, and Trondheim.